 - Add 1 to 2 tablespoons of ground flaxseed in your diet.
 It is a good source of Omega-3 fatty acids, which is good for the heart and contains phytoestrogens called lignans.
-Grind the seeds and add to your cereal, yoghurt, salad, stew or soup.
+Grind the seeds and add to your cereal, yogurt, salads, stews or soups.

-- Avoid spicy foods to reduce the frequency and intensity of hot flushes.
+- Avoid spicy foods to reduce the frequency and intensity of hot flashes.

 - Wear layers and wicking fabrics to help keep the body cool and dry.
 At night you should wear wicking sleepwear otherwise known as menopause pajamas.